|Address||Prince Edward, ON K0K2T0

-The Canadian Red Cross Society, a non-profit, humanitarian organization dedicated to helping Canadians, as well as the most vulnerable throughout the world, is seeking a Personal Disaster Assistance (PDA) Supervisor for Disaster Management (DM).
-The PDA Supervisor will be responsible to supervise a team of PDA Responders in addition to filling various on-call shifts on a 24/7 schedule that includes weekends, holidays and evenings.
-When called on to respond, the PDA Supervisor will be required to provide relief directly to clients in need of assistance.
+The Canadian Red Cross Society, a non-profit, humanitarian organization dedicated to helping Canadians, as well as the most vulnerable throughout the world, is seeking a Personal Disaster Assistance (PDA) Responder for Disaster Management (DM).
+Reporting to the PDA Supervisor, the PDA Responder will be responsible to fill various on-call shifts on a 24/7 schedule that includes weekends, holidays and evenings.
+When called on to respond, the PDA Responder will be required to provide relief directly to clients in need of assistance.

-The Personal Disaster Assistance Team is activated to respond and provide assistance for up to the first 72 hours following a disaster.
-The PDA supervisor will supervise a team of PDA responders at the local level.
-The PDA Supervisor will provide, as appropriate, direct aid assessment for delivery of ESS services for relief, referral services, and/or recovery assistance, as well as, be responsible for planning and organizing ongoing preparedness activities.
-They may be asked to deliver services during a large-scale emergency.
-The PDA Supervisor may be asked to represent Disaster Management on cross-functional working groups.
+The Personal Disaster Assistance (PDA) Team is activated to respond and provide assistance for up to the first 72 hours following a disaster.
+The incumbent of this position is responsible for conducting a needs assessment to determine the needs of the clients.
+The PDA Responder will provide, as appropriate to agreements with the local authorities, Emergency Social Services (ESS) for relief, referral services and direct assistance for recovery, as well as, works with the PDA Supervisor to plan and organize ongoing preparedness activities.
+They may be asked to deliver services during a large-scale emergency response in their community.

 Responsibility 1.
 Disaster Response

-• Conduct client needs assessment to determine immediate, short and long-term needs of clients;
+• Conduct client needs assessments to determine immediate, short and long-term needs of clients;

 • Provide referrals to partner agencies and other community based groups;

-• Complete necessary paperwork (i.e. Goods and Services Vouchers, Client Needs Assessment forms and Response Reports)
+• Complete necessary paperwork (i.e. Goods and Services Vouchers, Client Needs Assessments and others as appropriate);

 Responsibility 2.
 Preparedness Activities